opportus/object-mapper/README.md

 echo $contributorView->bio; // <b>Hello World!</b>
 ```

-In this example, based on the *Object Mapper*'s abilities, we literally code a
+In this example, based on the *Object Mapper*'s abilities, we code a whole
-whole application layer with no effort...
-But how does it do that so well?
+application layer with no effort...

-First, what is a layer?
+But what is a layer?

 Accordingly to [Wikipedia](https://en.wikipedia.org/wiki/Abstraction_layer):

 > An abstraction layer is a way of hiding the working details of a subsystem, allowing the separation of concerns to facilitate interoperability and platform independence.

-So maybe a layer hides so well the working details of a subsystem, that
-architects forgot what a subsystem does a little more concretely?

-More concretely, such system transforms income data to outcome, based on the
+The more the *root* system has layers (say an application), the more it has data
+representations, the more it has to transform data from one representation to
+another.

+Think for exemple of the Clean Architecture:

+- Controller transforms the (POST) request model representation to the
+  corresponding interactor/usecase request model representation
+- Interactor transforms the usecase request model representation to the
+  corresponding domain model representation (entity)
+- Entity gateway transforms the domain model representation to the corresponding
+  persistence model representation
+- Presenter transforms the domain model representation to the corresponding view
+  model representation

+Each of these layers' essence is to transform data based on the logic they are
-logic it is composed of.
-This logic is what is called the *flow of control*
+composed of.
+This logic is what is called the *flow of control* (over data).
-(over data).

 Reffering to our example...
-These controls are defined by our *check points*.
-The flow of these controls is defined by the *path finder*.
+The flow of these controls is defined by the
+*path finder*.
+These controls are our *check points*.
 The `ObjectMapper`
-service is nothing but that concrete system itself.
-Such layered OOP system is
+service is nothing but that concrete layered system itself.
+Such layered OOP
-an *object mapper*.
+system is an *object mapper*.

-A whole enterprise application can be efficiently architectured around that
+A whole application can be **efficiently** architectured around that
-*object mapper*...
+*object mapper* being somehow its spine...

 ### Recursion